-Lost, Missing and Replacement Keys
+Lost, Missing and Replacement Keys/IDs

 Lost or stolen keys are to be reported within 24 hours to the Director of Residence Life.
 There will be a charge for any keys lost and replaced throughout the year based on the student's housing assignment.
-The cost includes a replacement lock and a new key for all residents in the room/unit.
-The cost for lost or replacement keys can be found on the Housing
+For the Illiana-The cost includes a replacement lock and a new key for all residents in the room/unit.
+For the Residence Hall- The resident will be charged a fee of \$40 for a replacement ID.
+The resident must report the lost ID to the Director of Residence Life.
+There is a minimum of 24 hours to process a new ID card.

-Damages list.
+The cost for lost or replacement keys/ID can be found on the Housing Damages list.